top of page

 (primary teacher, feminist theatre maker and performer)

-Please email maria.tomlinson@sheffield.ac.uk or fill in the boxes below to receive a copy of the report.
+Please email maria.tomlinson@sheffield.ac.uk or fill in the boxes below to receive a copy of the report about our 2024 pilot of the curriculum in primary settings (years 5-6).

-Please get in touch if you are interested in using this curriculum or training others how to deliver it.
-We can run a training session for free in your primary school, secondary school, or (curriculum can also be adapted for year 7)
+Please get in touch with myself or Irise International if you are interested in using this curriculum or training others how to deliver it.

-Based on what the teenagers in my research wished they had learned at primary school and Belszki's experience in performance and tackling stigmatised subjects, we created a primary school menstrual education curriculum of 5 lessons for years 5 and 6 (aged 9-11).
+This project began in 2024 as a collaboration between myself and Belszki.
+Based on what the teenagers in my research wished they had learned at primary school and Belszki's experience in performance and tackling stigmatised subjects, we created a primary school menstrual health curriculum of 5 lessons for years 5 and 6 (pupils aged 9-11).

-Belszki has already delivered this curriculum in our trial school and it has received outstanding feedback from pupils and staff.
+Belszki first delivered this curriculum in 2024 and it has received outstanding feedback from pupils and staff (report available on request).
 These lessons have created a more open and inclusive culture around periods in the school, helped girls to feel more prepared for their periods, to be more confident to discuss periods, and to be better informed about menstrual health.
 They also learned how to use a wide range of period products (including reusables) and recognise typical/atypical menstrual pain.
 They also learned about menstrual inequities such as period poverty.
 It has also improved boys' knowledge about periods and encouraged them to be allies.

 Don't hesitate to get in touch if you do not hear from me within two weeks